tatsumoto-ren/tatsumoto-ren.github.io/blog/setting-up-anki.md

 They apply to all decks.
 You can access preferences by going to `Tools > Preferences…` on Anki’s main window.

+### Appearance

+* **Video driver: Vulkan.**
+  Enabling Vulkan helps reduce lags.
+* **Style: Native.**
+  Enabling native styles allows the user to apply their preferred [kvantum](#kvantum) theme and disables the childish Apple-esque theme that is set by default.
+* **Minimalist mode.**
+  Newer versions of Anki come with an absolutely horrendous UI.
+  The minimalist mode was added after a widespread backlash from the users.
+  Enable it to debloat the UI.

+### Review

 * **Learn ahead limit.**
   I recommend keeping the value close to the default of 20 minutes.
   Mine is `35` minutes.